-Many studies have concluded that restraining eating often results in overeating and I covered the reasons behind this in last week’s blog – but what this causes is a constant diet cycle of failure.
+Many studies have concluded that restraining eating often results in overeating and I covered the reasons behind this in a previous blog – but what this causes is a constant diet cycle of failure.
 The way the diet cycle works means that unless you’re very strong-willed, you’re set up to fail from the start.

-What I’ve always done is encourage people who want to lose weight to try to find the cause of overeating and then tackle it so that their mind is better on track to reach the goal of who they want to be.
+What I’ve always done is encourage people who want to achieve weight loss is to try to find the cause of overeating and then tackle it so that their mind is better on track to reach the goal of who they want to be.

 The body will always be set up so that hormones make you feel more hungry when you don’t eat enough; we can’t change this – what we can change is the way we approach losing weight.
 If dieting isn’t the answer then where do you start?